 Understanding user behaviour while unifying elements such as load time, mobile accessibility and quality content can ensure both SEO and SEM tactics achieve your desired goals.

-So, you could say that SEM and SEO are like fish and chips.
+So, you could say that SEM vs SEO are like fish and chips.
 They work better together.
 Running an SEM campaign without SEO might not take your business far.
 Running an SEO campaign without any investments in SEM will take more time and may lack the traffic it needs to remain competitive.